Jose Coffee

 Couldn't load pickup availability

-Notes of Bakers Chocolate and Graham Cracker could be noticed.
-Medium body with Mild Acidity.
+Notes of Bakers Cocoa Powder, Raisin, Roasted Peanuts, Black Tea could be noticed.
+Light body with Mild Acidity.

 About Brazilian Coffee